EARL-C-T/CORDIC/README.md

 ===============================================================================================================
 ## TODO FUNCTIONS
 ================================================================================================================
+### get hyperbolic functions to work on values of less then 1 number 1 issue
 For great circle navigation ang trig in genral functions I need to do are :
 **atan**
 **atan2**